EdenWise/hjcrc/HJCSIC.md

 The narcissist's selfishness spread to many people.
 They got good profit from it.
 Some people intuited the underwriting and underwrote others to try and get inclusion.
-This started the political left.
+* This started the political left.
 Inclusion became more necessary to survive.
-After a time of the selfish people rewarding the fortunate people, it created numerous disadvantaged people.
+After a time of the selfish people rewarding the more fortunate people, it created numerous disadvantaged people.
 The least fortunate became severely disadvantaged and struggled for their lives.
-One particular misfit became so disadvantaged a female was forced to react.
+One particular misfortunate became so disadvantaged a female was forced to react.
 She was a family member.
-She also had some inclusion.
+She also had profited from the underwriting, had gotten some inclusion.
-She had some cause in his situation.
+She living like this had an effect on his being relabeled.
-She learned if she repeated[^repeated] the ridicules done to her offspring that she got respect from those that did them.
+She learned if she repeated[^repeated] the ridicules done to her kin that she got respect from those that did them.
-She did many ridicules, other people joined in and ridiculed like her, and she eventually got power.
+She did many ridicules, and other people feeling a force in it, joined her.
+She eventually got power.
 She created an ethical code and warned people away from selfishness.
 The less fortunate got attention and help.
 An age of peace prevailed.